CHILDCARE VOLUNTEERING EXPERIENCE

 Local Costa Rican food is provided at breakfast and dinner at the home stay in San Jose.
 Lunch is not included and volunteers should budget around US $5-$8/day for this.

-- Minimum age of 18, unless accompanied by an adult.
-Aged 17 is acceptable, only with signed consent from a parent or guardian
+- Minimum age of 17, however participants aged 17 will need a signed consent from a parent or guardian

 - Good level of fitness